 Dealing with this Sin

-Four things are necessary in dealing with this and every sin.
+Four things are necessary for dealing with this and every sin.

 - We must show fruits of repentance (Matthew 3:8).
 If we are repenting, we are turning, changing in actions and thoughts.
-If we are single, it may mean breaking off a relationship, staying away from certain temptation.
-If we are married, we may have some of the same temptations to deal with, but we may just need to develop and exercise self control, to "think on right things," not old sins of the past (Philippians 4:8; Romans 12:1-2).
+If we are single, it may mean breaking off a relationship, staying away from certain temptations.
+If we are married, we may have some of the same temptations to deal with, but we may just need to develop and exercise self-control, to "think on right things," not old sins of the past (Philippians 4:8; Romans 12:1-2).

 Next, don't let Satan deceive you into believing, "Well, I blew it, so how can I help others?"
 Instead, we can use our time and influence to help other young people avoid sexual sins.
 You can tell them of the bad consequences that come better than one who has not fallen in that area.
 God can use a forgiven sinner, as we all are, to help accomplish his will in the lives of others.